 Did we mention the price difference?
 Both units are expensive, but the Digit costs an extra CAD$125, which is a substantial price jump.
 If being within nine degrees of your target temperature sounds good enough, and it will be for most users, it's worth considering the Classic.

-There are several differences between the Volcano Classic and Digit, and they mostly point to different types of users.
+There are several differences between the Volcano Classic and Hybrid, and they mostly point to different types of users.
 The major differences are the price, temperature control, and the shutoff timer.
 Users that need exact temperature, whether due to medical needs or preference, will need to make the jump to the Digit.
 The Classic will appeal to people who want a serious vaporizer, but don’t need to dial in a specific temperature, or for someone who wants their vape always ready without any waiting around.